Sergiu Băhăian

-Sergiu Băhăian alias Vasile Negrila is a Romanian businessman, convicted fraudster, and Romanian prosecutors allege, the leader of a criminal organization responsible for the killing of at least four people.
+Sergiu Băhăian is a Romanian businessman, convicted fraudster, and Romanian prosecutors allege, the leader of a criminal organization responsible for the killing of at least four people.

 Background

-Băhăian became notable in the 1990s when he scammed over 5000 people with bad checks though his company Sabina Product, which is considered one of the biggest financial scandals in Romania during that decade.
+Băhăian became notable in the 1990s when he scammed over 5,000 people with bad checks though his company Sabina Product, which is considered one of the biggest financial scandals in Romania during that decade.
 The damages were over 7 billion lei.
 In 1995 Băhăian fled to Hungary together with three accomplices, but he was caught, extradited, and sentenced to five years in jail in 1998.
 He was released in 2002.
 Afterward, Băhăian was nicknamed "the prince of bad checks".
 According to Realitatea TV news portal, in 1998 he defrauded a German business partner of 130,000 marks and 4,000 dollars, but was released soon after his arrest.
-He was investigated again in 2006 for alleged damages of 30 billion lei (400,000 euros), which were created by establishing the company Absolut Uniprix SRL under a fake identity (Constantin Tudorache) and using it to buy seven cars (four Renault Megane, one Renault Clio and two Volkswagen Polo) and various construction materials.
+He was investigated again in 2006 for alleged damages of 30 billion lei (400,000 euros), which were created by establishing the company Absolut Uniprix SRL under a fake identity (Constantin Tudorache) and using it to buy seven cars (four Renault Megane, one Renault Clio, and two Volkswagen Polo) and various construction materials.

 According to the newspaper Adevărul, in 2009 Băhăian bought the football club Gloria Buzău through a front company that had 200 lei worth of assets.
 Although he appeared at a few games, Băhăian avoided being officially identified as the owner of the club.

 On 16 January 2010, Băhăian was arrested by the Romanian organized-crime police after a car chase through the center of Bucharest.
 Cornered, Băhăian did not surrender until police opened fire on his car, which had armored windows.
 One police officer suffered a fractured arm during the arrest.
-Simultaneously with Băhăian's arrest, four of his collaborators were arrested in Bucharest, Constanța, and Ialomița, in an operation that involved 60 police officers.
+Simultaneously with Băhăian's arrest, four of his collaborators were arrested in Bucharest, Constanța, and Ialomița County, in an operation that involved 60 police officers.